-- Project Operations: lands required for the dam, spillway, offices, and other areas used solely for the operation of the reservoir. - High Density Recreation: lands acquired and designated for use as parks or other areas for intensive recreational activities by the visiting public.
-New private floating facilities would not be allowed in these areas. - Environmentally Sensitive Areas: lands designated for areas where scientific, ecological, cultural, or aesthetic features have been identified.
-These areas are managed to protect environmental resources. - Multiple Resource Management Lands: This classification allows for the designation of a predominant use with the understanding that other compatible uses may also occur on these lands; these additional uses may include: - Low Density Recreation: lands classified for use for activities such as hiking trails, primitive camping, limited lake access points, and other similar activities by the visiting public.
-New private floating facilities may be permitted in these areas in accordance with the shoreline management plan. - Wildlife Management: lands allocated as habitat for fish and wildlife, and are generally open for hunting and fishing. - Future/Inactive Recreation Areas: Lands intended for recreation, but which were never developed or have been closed. - Vegetative Management: Lands designated for stewardship of forest, prairie, and other native vegetative cover. - Water Surface: For those projects that administer a surface water zoning program, this will be included in the Master plan revision process. - Restricted: Water areas restricted for project operations, safety, and security purposes. - Designated No-Wake: To protect environmentally sensitive shoreline areas, recreational water access areas from disturbance, and for public safety. - Fish and Wildlife Sanctuary: Annual or seasonal restrictions on areas to protect fish and wildlife species during periods of migrations, resting, feeding, nesting, and/or spawning. - Open Recreation: Those waters available for year round or seasonal water-based recreational use.
+- Project Operations: lands required for the dam, spillway, offices, and other areas used solely for the operation of the reservoir. - High Density Recreation: lands acquired and designated for use as parks or other areas for intensive recreational activities by the visiting public. - Environmentally Sensitive Areas: lands designated for areas where scientific, ecological, cultural, or aesthetic features have been identified.
+These areas are managed to protect environmental resources. - Multiple Resource Management Lands: This classification allows for the designation of a predominant use with the understanding that other compatible uses may also occur on these lands; these additional uses may include: - Low Density Recreation: lands classified for use for activities such as hiking trails, primitive camping, limited lake access points, and other similar activities by the visiting public. - Wildlife Management: lands allocated as habitat for fish and wildlife and are generally open for hunting and fishing. - Future/Inactive Recreation Areas: Lands intended for recreation, but which were never developed or have been closed. - Vegetative Management: Lands designated for stewardship of forest, prairie, and other native vegetative cover. - Water Surface: For those projects that administer a surface water zoning program, this will be included in the Master plan revision process. - Restricted: Water areas restricted for project operations, safety, and security purposes. - Designated No-Wake: To protect environmentally sensitive shoreline areas, recreational water access areas from disturbance, and for public safety. - Fish and Wildlife Sanctuary: Annual or seasonal restrictions on areas to protect fish and wildlife species during periods of migrations, resting, feeding, nesting, and/or spawning. - Open Recreation: Those waters available for year-round or seasonal water-based recreational use.

-These land and water classifications are established in the master plan and will guide future updates to the operation management plan and shoreline management plan, which implements the master plan.
+These land and water classifications are established in the master plan and will guide future updates to the operation management plan, which implements the master plan.